Skip to main content

 And, what makes it worse, we are all now in this with him, because we have to live in his terrible worldview.

 It raises a question: is there no longer any good reason to be good?
-What inspiring example is now set for our daughters, and sons, when this sort of personality - this character assemblage of flaws - is rewarded.
+What inspiring example is now set for our daughters, and sons, nephews and nieces, when this sort of personality - this character assemblage of flaws - is rewarded.

-Harris's campaign was based on the idea that most Americans wanted to elect a stable, decent, intelligent, hard-working person who was not a traitorous convicted felon; that a very base and vulgar, morally blank person could not command love and respect.
+Harris's campaign was based on the idea that most Americans wanted to elect a stable, decent, intelligent, hard-working person who was not a traitorous convicted felon with many serious allegations against them.

 Harris, who may be normally flawed, could never imagine that her opponent could really win, once the facts were known - but she could not recognise the horrific reality that reality itself has been warped sufficiently in America so now, powerful thought brokers on podcasts and the alt-media, could claim her as the Villain.

-But America has today and yesterday shown its true face - has shown us its painting hidden in the attic - and it is as if the face of a leering white owner on a large plantation, brutal, cruel, mocking, selfish, and full of hate.
+But America has today and yesterday shown its true majority's face - has shown us its painting hidden in the attic - leering brutal, cruel, mocking, selfish, and full of hate.
 America has gone back to the hateful roots we thought had been torn out and destroyed - that were actually growing widely and wildly all along.

 It is all a waste land, and it is not too extreme to say, how does one carry on with hope and dignity in such knowledge of one's fellow men and women?
 I suppose the answer is, carry on, with hope and dignity.
 It is a Beckettian dilemma - one cannot go on, one must go on.